Explicit Acyclic Models and (Co)Chain Operations: Introduction

-The operad methods produce much more than an alternate developement of Steenrod operations and their properties.
-The full structure of the normalized cochain algebra $N^*(X)$ as an algebra over the Barratt-Eccles operad $\cE$ or the surjection operad $\cS$ actually determines the homotopy type of a finite type simply connected simplicial set $X$.\footnote{Only a very small part of this structure is needed to define Steenrod operations and establish their properties at the cochain level.} Versions of this theorem, including deep results relating the homotopy category of spaces and homotopy categories of operad algebras, are often referred to as Mandell's Theorem [16], [17].
+The operad methods produce much more than an alternate development of Steenrod operations and their properties.
+The full structure of the normalized cochain algebra $N^*(X, \ZZ)$ as an algebra over the Barratt-Eccles operad $\cE$ or the surjection operad $\cS$ actually determines the homotopy type of a finite type simply connected simplicial set $X$.
+Only a very small part of this structure is needed to define Steenrod operations and establish their properties at the cochain level.
+Versions of the full theorem, including deep results relating homotopy categories of spaces and homotopy categories of operad algebras, are often referred to as Mandell's Theorem [16], [17].
 Much work on such issues was also carried out by Justin R. Smith [27], [28], [29].
 Earlier attempts were made by the Russian mathematician V. A. Smirnov [26].
+Several researchers have contributed to further refinements.\\

+Before proceeding we will insert here some comments about base rings and coefficient modules for the chain complexes and homology and cohomology groups that we study.
+Whenever a connection with Steenrod operations is mentioned, the base ring and coefficient modules will be understood to be a prime field $\FF_p$.
+Other times, for example in the discussion of operads in categories of chain complexes, we can work with chain complexes of modules over any commutative ground ring, for example $\ZZ$.
+But we also generally do not include notation for coefficients in our symbols $N_*(X)$ and $N^*(X)$ for chain and cochain groups.
+If important, we clarify.\\

-Several researchers have contributed to further refinements.
-So the $\cE$-operad algebra structure of $N^*(X)$ determines in some difficult to make precise manner not only the module structure of $H^*(X)$ over the Steenrod algebra but also higher order cohomology operations, differentials in Adams spectral sequences, the homotopy groups of $X$, and Postnikov towers for $X$.
-It was always a mantra that the functorial structure of the $H^*(X)$ as algebras and modules over the Steenrod algebra was not enough to fully deal with such questions, one needed to dig deeper into the chain and cochain level.
+So the functorial $\cE$-operad or $\cS$-operad algebra structure of $N^*(X, \ZZ)$ determines in some difficult to make precise manner not only the module structure of $H^*(X)$ over Steenrod algebras, but also higher order cohomology operations, differentials in Adams spectral sequences, the homotopy groups of $X$, and Postnikov towers for $X$.
+It was always a mantra that the functorial structure of the $H^*(X)$ as algebras and modules over Steenrod algebras was not enough to fully deal with such questions, one needed to dig deeper into the chain and cochain level.
 The operad results can be viewed as a modern take on the developement of (semi)simplicial methods for homotopy theory in the 1950's, including E. H. Brown's result that homotopy groups of finite simply connected complexes were algorithmically computable by simplicial methods.
 One cannot predict what the power of future computers might bring to the table in the study of direct simplicial methods, but the complexity of algorithms is seriously exponential.\\

 Perhaps our project of a cochain level study of Steenrod operations in Part IV should sort of be viewed as meeting a challenge, like climbers scaling some mountain by a new difficult route.
 Of what use is that?
 Not to get to the top.
 You could maybe hike up steps, drive up a road, or take a helicopter.
 But beyond the challenge, we found that some of the computations we made, and some of the connections between older and newer ideas related to cochain operations, acyclic models, and operads, were rather interesting to us, and might interest others.\\